 Through collaborative learning alongside peers and expert faculty members, students gain knowledge, skills, and rich practical experiences to meet the needs of the individuals, communities, and organizations they will serve in their respective professions.
 All programs in the department focus on leadership practice through collective discourse, inquiry, and action designed to disrupt the status quo and create fairness in opportunities and outcomes for minoritized students and communities.

-In Pre-K-12 counseling and leadership programs you will learn to:
+In PreK-12 counseling and leadership programs you will learn to:

 - Lead equity-minded advocacy efforts to engage all students